heathhenley/CryptoPals/set3/readme.md

 # Challenge 18
 This is a simpler one, I guess to introduce stream cipher modes of operation.
-Instead of encrypting blocks of the plaintext with a key, we encrypt a running counter with the key to make a "keystream" and then xor the result with the plaintext.
+Instead of encrypting blocks of the plaintext with a key, we encrypt a running counter with the key to make a "keystream" and then XOR the result with the plaintext.
 To decrypt, it's exactly the same process.

 # Challenge 21